plipowczan/brain/content/ABOUT/How i read books.md

 Since I don't like to read an I know that this is one of the most important thing, to learn on someone else knowledge, the only books I read are non fiction ones.

 # How I do It
-Since I don't like to read
+Since I don't like to read I like audiobooks and services like [Blinkist: Powerful ideas—15 minutes at a time](https://www.blinkist.com/) where each book is presented in a very concise way in few (about 10) "blinks".